The PPHO daily report for July 9, marked as accurate as of 6pm last night, was posted online at 11:13pm.

 The report marked no new infections among any arrivals from overseas, as under the new entry measures introduced on May 1, international arrivals are no longer tested for COVID-19 on arrival.

-The report marked no new deaths attributed to COVID-19, leaving the total number of COVID deaths reported so far this year at 119.
+The report marked no new deaths attributed to COVID-19, leaving the total for July at six deaths attributed to COVID-19 and the total number of COVID deaths reported so far this year at 127*.

 The report marked three people infected with COVID-19 in other provinces before entering Phuket since Jan 1, as well as eight returning from other countries and testing positive, and zero COVID patients brought back to Phuket under the “Bring Phuket people home”.